9- Your purple prose (at least for now)

 There are a lot of ways to make money writing.
 Freelance.
 Content.
 Tech writing.
 Speech writing.
 Blogging.
-And yes even bullshit knock off books can be the source of a paycheck.
-And you can get your first payday minutes after you smithed some words depending on the person you've done the writing for.
+And yes, even bullshit knock-off books can be the source of a paycheck.
+And you can get your first payday minutes after you smithed some words, depending on the person you've done the writing for.
 But the creative writing takes a long time to come back around, and if the writing you're doing is sucking your soul out your fingertips, you're never going to make it.
 You're never going to see that book you aren't really passionate about (but figured might sell) through the three drafts and seven revisions and years of love and toil that it's going to need.

 You have to write what you believe in.
 Whether that's a blog with ridiculous characters or a book that you burn to read, the finish line is TOO.
 FUCKING.
 FAR. to try and wing it through something you don't wake up in the morning and look forward to writing.

-Of course when you're a big, successful writer making money like woah, you might have to revisit this exact question when it comes to "selling out" (and Stephen King's sixty page Kindle commercial is perfect evidence of that), but on this side of the Rubicon, there's only one reason to write a book: you really, really want to write that book.
+Of course when you're a big, successful writer making money like woah, you might have to revisit this exact question when it comes to "selling out" (and Stephen King's sixty-page Kindle commercial is perfect evidence of that), but on this side of the Rubicon, there's only one reason to write a book: you really, really want to write that book.

 |Image description: dirty fingernails|

 I can't really tell you what is going to happen in your paid creative writing career.
-Maybe you go self publishing.
+Maybe you go self-publishing.
 Maybe you're going to go small presses and personally walk copies of your book to local small bookstores to put on consignment.
-Maybe you go traditional, and you will tour bookstores and sit for hours behind a table and a stack of your books, watching people glance from you to them and back with a "Who's that?" look.
+Maybe you go traditional, and you will tour bookstores and sit for hours behind a table and a stack of your books, watching people glance from you to their companions and back with a "Who's that?" look.
 Maybe you run a blog and a Facebook page and use those to promote yourself and ask for donations.
 Maybe you Kickstarter and digitally publish but are hoping to be noticed.